Click to jump to information for:

 Staff should familiarise themselves with the location of car parks and road diversions.
 Information is available on the City Council website.

 To apply for a staff parking permit, please follow the link below.
-We ask colleagues to complete a short questionnaire on how and when you use the car parking facilities so Estates can monitor demand and improve our service.
+We ask colleagues to complete a short questionnaire on how and when you use the car parking facilities so Campus Services can monitor demand and improve our service.

 To amend your vehicle registration details for your parking permit, please use the link below which will open an online form to complete.